ONLINE HELP

 • a constant corresponding to a preset mask:

-maskDateEmailThe format used corresponds to the date format of the RFC-5322 standard used to encrypt an email, an RSS feed, ...
+maskDateEmailThe format used corresponds to the date format of the RFC-5322 standard used to encrypt an email, an RSS feed, etc, ...

 The result is expressed in the local time zone.